ErinBecker/digital-humanities-phylogenetics/lexical_texts/List_of_Trees.md

 All texts discussed in this section have been edited in DCCLT.
 The internal chronology of the texts is fairly clear for provenanced material, but usually unclear for other texts (only a few tablets are explicitly dated).

 ## Middle Babylonian
 Although we have a few exemplars of Middle Babylonian lists of trees and wooden objects from the Babylonian heartland, the majority of such texts come from places such as [Ugarit](http://oracc.org/dcclt/lexicallistsperiods/middlebabylonian/ugarit/index.html) and [Emar](http://oracc.org/dcclt/lexicallistsperiods/middlebabylonian/emar/index.html (in present-day Syria) and [Hattusa](http://oracc.org/dcclt/lexicallistsperiods/middlebabylonian/hattusha/index.html) (in present-day Turkey).
 Cuneiform had spread throughout the Near East as a language of trade and diplomacy.
-Interestingly, the city of Emar yields two distinct versions of the list: one unilingual and one bilingual.
+Interestingly, the city of Emar yields two distinct versions of the list: one unilingual and one bilingual; one closer alligned with Old Babylonian models, the other closer alligned with later versions.
 Emar and Ugarit traditions tend to be fairly close; the Hattusa tradition seems to be different.

+Most texts from this period can be dated and located fairly well.
+The great majority is available on [DCCLT](http://oracc.org/dcclt).

+## First Millennium
+Local variation largely disappears in first millennium sources; all sources are now bilingual.
+The list of trees and wooden objects is *much* longer than its Old Babylonian and Middle Babylonian counterparts were.
+The sources have not been collected systematically in DCCLT and those that are available have not been linked to a composite texts.
+The impression is that previous generations of scholars over-emphasized the homogeneity of first millennium scholarly tradition and that in fact there is quite a bit of variation (although certainly much less than in earlier periods.

+# Other Lists
+The list of Trees and Wooden objects is just one example of a (thematic) lexical lists.
+Other such lists exist and present their own opportunities and challenges.